Cherry Tomato Confit

 - Pour olive oil into the dish, so it comes about halfway up the sides of the tomatoes.
 Season generously with salt and pepper, and the lemon zest and add the fresh herbs to the baking dish.

-- Bake, uncovered, for 1-½ to 2 hours (cooking time will depend on the size of the cherry tomatoes).
-Don’t cook the tomatoes until they’ve fully bursted; they should be soft, but not falling apart.
+- Bake/slow roast, uncovered, for 1-½ to 2 hours (cooking time will depend on the size of the cherry tomatoes).
+Don’t cook the tomatoes until they’ve fully burst; they should be soft, but not falling apart.

 - Cool tomatoes in the pan until they are room temperature, then place in airtight containers or jars.
 Pour enough of the cooking oil over the tomatoes to submerge them.
 Enjoy!

-- Tomato confit can be stored in a sealed container refrigerated for up to 1-2 weeks weeks.
-Store the tomatoes in a jar covered with the olive oil.
+- Storage: Tomato confit can be stored in a sealed container refrigerated for up to 1-2 weeks weeks.
+Store the tomatoes in a jar covered with the olive oil in the fridge.
 If you have leftover olive oil you can also store it in the refrigerator and use it in cooking or salad dressings.